 17. Cloud Access

 Are you taking advantage of cloud access for your employee handbook?
 If not, this is a perfect time to start.
-Cloud-based staff handbooks are easy to access, and available always and anywhere.
+Cloud-based staff handbooks are easy to access, and available with any mobile device.
 Plus, you can update them in real time as needed.
 It doesn’t get better than that.
-As a result, you won’t need to reprint it or hand out additional sections.
+In addition, you won’t need to reprint your handbook or hand out additional sections.

 19. Streamline Onboarding

 Your employee handbook is the best way to set expectations.
 As discussed previously, cloud-based handbooks improve onboarding.
 Give new hires access to your manual immediately.
-Track reading progress in your HRMS.
+Track reading progress in your time and labor system.

 20. Growth Milestones

-You may have recently become subject to ‘large employer’ rules.
-These are federal in most cases and are primarily related to discrimination laws and the Affordable Care Act (ACA).
+If you have added employees, you may now be subject to ‘large employer’ rules.
 It all depends on how many employees you have.
 Firstly, if you have at least one employee, you must provide equal pay for equal work to male and female employees.
 (You should do that anyway.)
 Secondly, if you have 15 to 19 employees, you are covered by the laws that prohibit discrimination.
 Based on race, color, religion, sex (including pregnancy, sexual orientation, or gender identity).
 Plus national origin, disability and genetic information (including family medical history).
-In addition, you are subject to the law that requires employers to provide equal pay for equal work.
+You can read about more compliance milestones here.